juju/docs/src/en/clouds-LXD.md

 TODO:  Warning: Ubuntu release versions hardcoded
        Warning: Troubleshoot Trusty; bootstrap only works with the lxd snap (and only if it is installed w/o the lxd deb being installed first)
+table_of_contents: True

 # Using LXD with Juju

-Choosing LXD as the backing cloud for Juju is an efficient way to experiment with Juju.
+Choosing [LXD][ubuntu-lxd] as the backing cloud for Juju is an efficient way to experiment with Juju.
 It is also very quick to set up.
 With lightweight containers acting as Juju machines, even a moderately powerful laptop can create useful models, or serve as a platform to develop your own charms.
+Make sure you have enough space locally for the containers.

-A tutorial is available on this same topic: [Getting started with Juju and LXD][tut-lxd].
+A tutorial is available on this same topic:
+[Getting started with Juju and LXD][tut-lxd].

 ## Software prerequisites